celestiaorg/docs/nodes/docker-images.md

    :::

 Congratulations!
-You now have a celestia-node running 😎
+You now have a Celestia-Node running 😎

 If you would like to run the node with custom flags, you can refer to the